Alex26000/TestSite1/README.md

 ## Elevation
 Elevation may vary more near a river than near a canal.
 Thanks to elevation information computed from the LiDAR scans, we can show a terrain elevations for every 5 meter x 5 meter cell.
 In some data sets, these cells are even smaller.
 This is one of the more valuable uses of of a remotely sensed DEM.
 In these images, red is lower elevation.
-Elevation climbes from red through yellows to greens.  _As usual, true North is toward the top of the image_
+Elevation climbs from red through yellows to greens.  _As usual, true North is toward the top of the image_
 ### Canal Elevation
 The elevation near canals is made made.
 It can also be quite steep, permitting closer-in land use.
 ![](elevCanal.jpg)